 About the Presenter

-Jacob Landis is a Lecturer at Cornell University's School of Integrative Plant Sciences and working out of the Specht Lab.
+Jacob Landis is a Lecturer at Cornell University's School of Integrative Plant Science and working out of the Specht Lab.
 He received his doctorate in Botany from University of Florida, Gainsville, and now focuses his research in Evolutionary Genomics on the genomic changes associated with adaptation in barley.
 Like most scientists, he is involved with several projects, including studying rice diversity in Surinam and floral development across monocots.